April 1, 2025

 Selecting Portrait mode to resize video in Descript

-Step 3.
-Export and upload Short
+Step 3: Export and upload your YouTube Short

 Happy with your clipped video?
 Click the Publish button and switch to the Export tab.
 From here, you can export your Short in YouTube's preferred file format (MP4).

-YouTube Shorts automatically restarts a video once you’ve reached the end.
+YouTube Shorts automatically restarts a video once you've reached the end.
 Before you upload your repurposed clip to the platform, check that this loop makes sense.
-You don’t want to cut yourself off or talk about something wildly different at the start or end of your video.
+You don't want to cut yourself off or talk about something wildly different at the start or end of your video.
 When someone watches the Short and the video loops back around to the beginning, it should make logical sense and appear like a seamless transition.
 The more seamless, the longer people will watch, and the more YouTube will serve your video to new viewers.
+Lead with suspense - don't reveal everything at once to create a curiosity gap that makes viewers want to watch until the end.

 📹 Start shopping: The best AI video creation tools for YouTubers